-On 9th December 2015 Professor Muhittin Acar will present his paper ‘Exploring the Dark Side of Public-Private Partnerships: Rules, Relations, and Risks’ as part of the seminar series ‘Innovation Studies in Europe and beyond’.
-The series is presented jointly by the UCL ANTICORRP team, the SSEES Centre for European Politics, Security and Integration (CEPSI) and the Slavonic and East […]
+On 9th December 2015 Professor Muhittin Acar will present his paper ‘Seminar Series on Innovations in Corruption Studies: ‘Resilience and Rationalization of Corruption in Turkey’’ as part of the seminar series ‘Innovation Studies in Europe and beyond’.
+The series is presented jointly by the UCL ANTICORRP team, the SSEES Centre for European Politics, Security and Integration (CEPSI) and […]

 WP4The ethnographic study of corruption practices